0xMiya/Guides/Installation/systemd-boot.md

 * Mount the ESP

     Mount the esp to either "/mnt/efi" or "/mnt/boot".
 For more information see: [systemd bootloader specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/).
+    You can also create a seperate boot partition and mount it to "/mnt/boot" and then the esp to "/mnt/efi".
+In that case install with "bootctl --esp-path=/mnt/efi --boot-path=/mnt/boot install"
+    The partition where the bootloader is installed should always be shared across all installed OS.

         mkdir /mnt/efi        # or /mnt/boot
         mount /<esp> /mnt/efi # or /mnt/boot